Second Case Of Exposure To Measles Reported At O'Hare

 CHICAGO (CBS) — Another case of measles exposure has been reported at O’Hare International Airport, the second instance there in five days.

 This case involves a patient who was at the International Terminal on Jan.
+9. The State Department of Public Health insists there is no outbreak.

+“There have been two, unconnected and unrelated individuals who traveled through O’Hare Airport, one on January 9th and one on January 10th,” said Nirav D. Shah, Director of the Illinois Department of Public Health.
+“Both of them had measles.”

-9. People at the airport between 8:30 a.m. and noon could be at risk of infection.
+But, people at the airport between 8:30 a.m. and noon could be at risk of infection.

 The Illinois Department of Public Health said the patient already was infected with the measles upon arrival at the airport.